-Environmental drivers of the variations in zooplanktonic densities and size spectra mally distributed.
-Environmental time series of local temperature, Chl-a, nitrate, silicate, and the winter water mixing index as well as the WeMO index were used as explanatory variables.
-The LMs were based on annual time series for both the environmental and zooplanktonic variables to avoid the strong autocorrelation in the monthly time series due to the seasonal cycle.
-A stepwise forward and backward selection was run to select the most explanatory and significant variables based on corrected Akaike Information Criterion (AICc; Burnham and Anderson, 2004).
+To identify the potential relationships between environmental variables and the log-density or size spectra of crustaceans, linear models (LM) were investigated, as these two biotic variables were normally distributed.
+Environmental time series of local temperature, Chl-a, nitrate, silicate and the winter water mixing index as well as the WeMO index were used as explanatory variables.
+The linear models were based on annual time series for both the environmental and zooplanktonic variables to avoid the strong autocorrelation in the monthly time series due to the seasonal cycle.
+A stepwise forward and backward selection was run to select the most explanatory and significant variables based on corrected Akaike Information productivity (Martin-Vide & Lopez-Bustins, 2006; Martín et al., 2012).

+Criterion (AICc) (Burnham & Anderson, 2004).
 Variance Inflation Factor values (VIF) were checked in order to avoid multicollinearity between variables (Zuur et al., 2010).
 Finally, residuals and the goodness of fit of each model were then investigated through standard tests.
 Because relationships between zooplankton and environment could be nonlinear, potential synchronicity between breakpoints in environmental time series and zooplankton community was also investigated.